-Wake Forest Dining and the Student Health take food allergies and sensitivities very seriously.
+Wake Forest Dining and Student Health Service take food allergies and sensitivities very seriously.
 Many students, faculty, and staff have allergies and/or sensitivities to foods such as nuts, wheat, milk, eggs, and others.
 We strongly recommend that everyone on campus who has such an allergy or sensitivity contact Dining Services at 336-758-6410 before or upon their arrival on campus so that we may become familiar with their particular needs and concerns.

 Our dining staff has taken the following steps to help make dining in our facilities both safer and more comfortable: